Laguna de Huacachina

 Conservation And Sustainability

 The most pressing conservation challenge at Huacachina is the depletion of the underground aquifer that feeds the lagoon, driven by agricultural and urban water extraction in the rapidly growing Ica Valley.
-The necessity of pumping supplemental water into the lagoon since 2015 highlights the fragility of this desert ecosystem in the face of unsustainable groundwater use.
+Since April 2015, authorities have been pumping supplemental water into the lagoon to compensate for aquifer depletion, raising water levels by as much as 3 meters, though this is not a sustainable long-term solution.
 Tourism impacts are a secondary concern, with dune buggy traffic causing erosion and compaction of the dune surfaces, noise disturbance to wildlife, and waste management challenges in the small village.
 Conservation measures include restrictions on the number and routes of dune buggies, waste collection programs, and efforts to maintain the native vegetation around the lagoon perimeter.
 Broader water management issues require coordination with agricultural interests in the Ica Valley, where export-oriented agribusiness has dramatically increased water demand in recent decades.
 Environmental organizations advocate for improved aquifer management, reforestation with native huarango trees whose deep roots can stabilize the water table, and sustainable tourism practices that reduce the environmental footprint of the thousands of visitors who arrive at the oasis each week.

 Visitor Ratings